moq-wg/moq-transport/draft-lcurley-warp.md

 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

+TODO: Refer to Congestion Response and Priorirization Section for further details on various proposals.

+## Groups
+TODO: Add text describing interation of group and intra object priorities within a group and their relation to congestion response.
+Add how it refers to {{priority-congestion}}

 ## Decoder
 The decoder will receive multiple objects in parallel and out of order.